 The current school bus industry runs on an archaic system.
 BusRight seeks to revolutionize the school bus industry via their school bus management system, which utilizes technology in order to optimize routes and track student ridership for parents, school administrators, and drivers.
 I worked with a team of 5 designers and developers in order to create the MVP for their platform.
+My primary role was as a designer, but I also had a hand in the development work.

 AREAS OF FOCUS